viblo/pymunk/README.rst

 It is (or is striving to be):

-* **Easy to use** - It should be easy to use, no complicated stuff should be needed to add physics to your game/program.
+* **Easy to use** - It should be easy to use, no complicated code should be needed to add physics to your game or program.
 * **"Pythonic"** - It should not be visible that a c-library (chipmunk) is in the bottom, it should feel like a Python library (no strange naming, OO, no memory handling and more)